KondiU/Heartbeataria/README.md

 # Heartbeataria

-## **Heartbeataria** is a mod that aims to bring unique content from both old & new Chinese Regional versions of Terraria back to global version of the game.
+## **Heartbeataria** is a mod that aims to bring unique content from both old & new chinese Regional versions of Terraria back to global version of the game.

 **This includes:**
-- **Star Merchant** - a fan-favourite cut NPC from old Chinese Terraria, re-imagined as completely new vendor
+- **Star Merchant** - a fan-favourite cut NPC from old chinese Terraria, re-imagined as completely new vendor
 - Chinese-exclusive **Terraria x KFC** items
 - **18 new vanity sets**
 - **8 new pets**
 - **5 new mounts**
-- **8 new weapons**
+- **8 new early-game weapons**
 - **1 new accessory**
 - **24 new paintings**
 - **4 new furniture items**